Professional course Energy Management and Performance Evaluation

 Case Studies - At the beginning of the module, students will be divided into groups of 3-5 and each group will be assigned a case study building, which will be the focus of their study and assessment.

 As part of fieldwork activities students will be expected to experiment with site testing and monitoring, using a range of instrumentation.
-Students shall arrange to book these from the environmental lab (3Q16) where they will receive training in their operations.
-Email Danny to book an appointment for your group.
+Students shall arrange to book these from the environmental lab where they will receive training in their operations.

-For the average student to get an average mark the following average hours are expected: 10 hours of study for each of the 12 teaching weeks relating to this module, a total of 120 hours.
+For most students to get an average mark the following hours are recommended: approximately 10 hours of study for each of the taught sessions relating to this module, a total of 120 hours.
 This excludes time undertaking assessment, which is an estimated additional 30 hours.
-On a weekly basis this means Preparation (1h), contact time (3h), Directed study (3h), Self-directed (3h).
+On a weekly basis this means Preparation (1h), contact time (3h), Directed study (3h), Self-directed (3h)

 Students will be required to complete the following assessment as part of the module and on successful completion will achieve 15 undergraduate credits in Energy Management and Performance Evaluation.

-The assesment is made up of the following:
+The assessment is made up of the following:

 - Group Presentation (25%)